django-ses/django-ses/README.rst

 Changelog
 =========

-For details about each release, see the GitHub releases page: https://github.com/django-ses/django-ses/releases
+For details about each release, see the GitHub releases page: https://github.com/django-ses/django-ses/releases or CHANGES.md.

 Using Django directly